‘One Piece’ 859 Manga: Luffy Unites With Bege; New Players Revealed

 It looks like all the pieces are in place for something big to happen in the coming One Piece 859 of the manga series.
 While the recently released installation did not contain action scenes, it is very exciting nonetheless as it finally saw the consolidation of the forces that are set to challenge Big Mom in the coming Sanji and Pudding wedding.
 Yes, the previous chapter revealed that Luffy agreed to be part of Bege’s plan of toppling down the Yonko and also introduced new players that will no doubt play major roles in the coming clash which could happen in One Piece Chapter 859 or later chapters.

-The most notable development that was introduced in the recent One Piece Chapter 858 was the meeting between Luffy and Bege and agreement to work together in the coming wedding, as seen in MangaStream.
+The most notable development in the last chapter was the meeting between Luffy and Bege and agreement to work together in the coming wedding, as seen in MangaStream.
 It was not an easy agreement to reach.
 Luffy was still seething with anger at Bege as it was revealed that Bege shot Pekoms and planned to drown him when he refused to join Bege’s plans against Big Mom.

 Luffy said that he is willing to partner with Bege if the latter would let him land a single punch as payment for what he did to Pekoms.
 Naturally, this caused a shouting match between members of Bege’s group and the Straw Hat Pirates members present at the meeting.
 Thankfully, it was Jinbe’s timely reminder that they should focus their anger on their common enemy, Big Mom, at the moment that settled the matter.
 The chapter ended with both parties agreeing to cooperate on Bege’ meticulously planned attack.
 With the temporary alliance in place, One Piece chapter 859 will see the two groups working together despite how they may hate each other.